 Green = YFP label on a carboxysomal protein

 Cyanobacteria such as Synchococcus elongatus encode a Rubisco enzyme that is faster than land plant Rubisco, though more oxygen sensitive than plant enzymes.
 Because CO2 is concentrated near Rubisco within the carboxysome, the enzyme can work efficiently to fix carbon.
 We have been able to express β-cyanobacterial carboxysome shell proteins transiently in chloroplasts of tobacco leaves.
 By labeling one of the shell proteins with Yellow Fluorescent Protein (YFP), we were able to use confocal fluorescence microscopy to observe punctuate loci forming inside chloroplasts.
-Electron microscopy by Alessandro Occhialini in Martin Parry’s group revealed the presence of both linear structures and oval structures similar to empty microcompartments.
-(2)
+Electron microscopy revealed the presence of both linear structures and oval structures similar to empty microcompartments.

-This unexpected finding was reported in a number of lay publications (see News and Events).
+This unexpected finding was reported in a number of lay publications (as shown in our News section).
+In elevated CO2, the Se LS plants could grow nearly as fast as wild-type.

-Synthesis of Microcompartments in Plants for Enhanced Carbon Fixation, NSF Award 1642386.
+Synthesis of Microcompartments in Plants for Enhanced Carbon Fixation, NSF Award 1642386 and NSF MCB 2131582 Systems and Synthetic Biology.

 Project: Engineering Rubisco